nidafarooqui/caf-care/src/pages/services/pco.md

 You don't have to pay a fortune to book a PCO Medical/Taxi Driver medical.
 We charge £40 for an appointment which you can book online or by calling us.
 The entire process takes about 30 minutes.
 We provide an eye test as well.

+## How Do You Book an Appointment?

+You can book an appointment through two ways:

+1. By <a href="/book-appointment">booking online </a> and paying securely through PayPal
+2. By calling us at <a href="tel:+447447595703">
+   +447447595703
+   </a> to schedule your appointment.

+If you book online, you can select your own appointment date or call us and have us do it for you.

+If you need an urgent appointment, you'll need to call us at <a href="tel:+447447595703">
++447447595703
+</a> to arrange one.

 ## List of Items to Bring

 There are a couple of things you need to bring with you for the medical.